-The harm that will result is that marihuana businesses may not perform the necessary background checks to ensure that individuals working at their businesses should be around marihuana products and responsible for verification of identity, etc. during sales of marihuana products.
+The harm that will result is that hearings held on licensing matters may not be consistent and the same standards not applied.
 This could impact the health, safety, and welfare of marihuana product consumers.

-- A. What is the rationale for changing the rules instead of leaving them as currently written? - The rationale for changing these rules is to create greater consistency in the employment practices and standards required of all marihuana businesses.
-This cannot be done with the rules as currently written. - 8.
-Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.

-The proposed rules create consistent requirements for marihuana businesses as it pertains to their employment practices and employee requirements.
-Ensuring that individuals working at marihuana businesses are appropriate for the industry protects the health, safety, and welfare of all Michigan citizens.
+A. What is the rationale for changing the rules instead of leaving them as currently written?

+The rationale for changing these rules is to create greater consistency in the hearing requirements across medical and adult-use marihuana businesses.
+This cannot be done with the rules as currently written.

+8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+The proposed rules create consistent requirements for hearings on medical and adult-use marihuana licensing decisions for applicants and licensees.
+They also update the requirements for the notice of hearing.

-- 9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded. - These rules are replacing R333.261, R333.262, and Adult-Use Marihuana Establishments Emergency Rules 45 and 46. - 10.
-Please provide the fiscal impact on the agency (an estimate of the cost of rule imposition or potential savings for the agency promulgating the rule).
+9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.
+These rules are replacing R333.291, R333.292, R333.293, R333.294, R333.295, R333.296, R333.297 and Adult-Use Marihuana Establishments Emergency Rules 66 - 72.

+10. Please provide the fiscal impact on the agency (an estimate of the cost of rule imposition or potential savings for the agency promulgating the rule).